pombase/website/src/docs/faq/why-are-some-genes-with-an-abnormal-phenotype-annotated-to-the-corresponding-go-process-while-others-are-not.md

 # Why are some genes with an abnormal phenotype annotated to the corresponding GO process while others are not?
 <!-- pombase_categories: Using ontologies -->

-PomBase curators use GO Biological Process annotations to indicate that a gene product is directly involved in a process or its regulation.
+${database_name} curators use GO Biological Process annotations to indicate that a gene product is directly involved in a process or its regulation.
 FYPO annotations indicate when a mutation in a gene causes a change in a process, but do not say whether the effect is direct or indirect.